San Ignacio

 TRIP ITINERARY: This is a general itinerary and it is subject to change

-DAY 1: SAN DIEGO TO SAN IGNACIO LAGOON.
+DAY 1: CABO SAN LUCAS TO SAN IGNACIO LAGOON.

-Today we will transfer by comfortable motor coach from the Hacienda Hotel in San Diego to a nearby air field.
-After a quick baggage inspection our airplane will take us to the Lagoon’s landing strip.
+Today we will transfer by comfortable motor coach from your hotel in Cabo San Lucas to a nearby air field.
+After a quick baggage inspection our charter airplane will take us to the San Ignacio Lagoon’s landing strip.
 Flight time is approximately two hours.

 DAY 2 to 4: SAN IGNACIO LAGOON BASE CAMP.